ckartik/JobsManager/README.md

 The core of the library revolves around a single object called `JobsManager`.
 This structure will contain various values inside a JobsInfo Structure which can be indexed via the uuidV4 of the job.

-We'll synchronize access to this map with with the use of a sync.Map (Discussions around choice can be seen in Tradeoffs section below.)
+We'll synchronize access to this map with the use of a sync.Map (Discussions around choice can be seen in Tradeoffs section below.)

 The main purpose of the library is to handle 4 key functions:
 1. Starting a job.